sumitsingh4411/Instagram-clone/README.md

 In this repository, we're going to build a fully functional instagram application using reactjs.

-While building it you're going to learn many advanced React , JavaScript topics, Hooks concept ,firebae authincation API fetching with axios and many more.
+While building it you're going to learn many advanced React , JavaScript topics, Hooks concept ,firebsae authincation API fetching with axios and many more.

 # Getting Started with Create React App